 11. Complaints against anyone seeking membership require two members

 to submit a written and signed complaint to an Executive Director, explaining why the new member would be detriment to S.A.B.RA.

 At the next regular member meeting, the President will read the complaint.
 Discussion (if needed) will be limited to three

 (3) minutes per person and a majority vote will be final.
 The membership fee will be refunded should the membership be revoked.

 1. Regular & Special: Notification to all members will be no later than

 five (5) days before the meeting.
 The date, time, place, and agenda will be included in the notification.
 Any member may call

 a special meeting.

 2. Voting on business: Decisions can be made at meetings when a quorum is present.
-A quorum consists of members who show up to the meeting.
+A

-created through a motion by a member and will consist of volunteers and/or appointed members.
+Will be created through a motion by a member and will consist of volunteers and/or appointed members.